 Credit Risk arises when a failure by counterparties to discharge their obligations could reduce the amount of future cash inflows from financial assets held at the balance sheet date.
-Credit Risk arises from cash and bank balances, trade receivables, loans receivable and derivative financial assets.
+Credit risk arises from deposits with banks and financial institutions, as well as from credit exposures to customers, including outstanding trade receivables, loan receivables and committed transactions.